- February 13, 2017

-- Some information on the GHS Classification Results has been corrected or changed.
+- Some information on the GHS Classification Results has been updated.

 The Globally Harmonized System of Classification and Labelling of Chemicals, here in after GHS, is an internationally harmonized system to classify chemicals based on the types and degree of hazards and is a harmonized communication tool by labels or safety data sheets (SDS).
 The first edition of the GHS was adopted in 2002 and published in 2003 by the United Nations.